denomelchenko/Library/README.md

    `mvn clean install`
 1. Run the project:
    `mvn tomcat7:run`
-1. Open your web browser and navigate to http://localhost:8080/people to access the application.
+1. Open your web browser :
+  * Navigate to http://localhost:8080/users to access the users panel.
+  * Navigate to http://localhost:8080/books to access the books panel

 ## Usage
 The application provides a simple web interface with the following CRUD functionality: